The moments of split greatest common divisors: The problem and set-up

 \end{theorem}

 This much is known about the moment problem for $\mathbb G_{\mathrm{a}} \times \mathbb G_{\mathrm{m}}$.

-In this article, we give a complete answer to the aforementioned problem.
-Our answer is exact if one is willing to assume standard conjectures in analytic number theory, and we give good unconditional upper and lower bounds as well.
+{In this article, we make crucial progress on the aforementioned problem, providing precise asymptotic estimates under rather standard conjectures and strong unconditional bounds for the important case where $a_2 = \pm 1$.\footnote{ This can also be argued to be the most ``interesting'' case, see Remark \ref{a2} for details.} }

-\begin{theorem} Let $(u_n)_n$ be a non-degenerate Lucas sequence with constant coefficient $a_2$ equal to $\pm 1$,\footnote{The assumption that $a_2=\pm 1$ is only used in bounding the sum from below.} and $\lambda \in \mathbb N$ a positive integer.
+\begin{theorem} Let $(u_n)_n$ be a non-degenerate Lucas sequence with its coefficient $a_2$ (in the characteristic polynomial) equal to $\pm 1$,\footnote{ The assumption $a_2=\pm 1$ is required only for the proof of the lower bound.} and $\lambda \in \mathbb N$ a positive integer.
 Assume Conjectures \ref{conjgp} and \ref{shiftedconj}.
-Then as $x \rightarrow \infty$ we have
+Then as $x \rightarrow +\infty$ we have

 \end{theorem}

 Unconditionally, we obtain the following result.